US Accuses China, Russia of Enabling North Korea's Kim Jong Un

 The United States accused China and Russia on Wednesday of enabling North Korean leader Kim Jong Un by protecting Pyongyang from attempts to strengthen U.N.
 Security Council sanctions imposed over its nuclear weapons and ballistic missile programs.

-The 15-member council met on Wednesday on North Korea after nuclear-armed North Korea test-fired a ballistic missile on Tuesday that soared over Japan for the first time in five years and prompting a warning for residents there to take cover.
+The 15-member council met Wednesday in North Korea after nuclear-armed North Korea test-fired a ballistic missile on Tuesday that soared over Japan for the first time in five years and prompting a warning for residents there to take cover.

 China and Russia did not want a public council meeting, arguing that it would not be conducive to easing the situation.